-Forwarding a message to another mail box
+Forwarding a message to a another mailbox or a group

-While playing a message, or after a message has completed playing, you can forward the message to another mailbox by pressing [4], then entering the mailbox extension number when prompted of the mailbox to which to forward the message.
-You can optionally record an introduction to this message.
-The message, plus introduction if recorded, will be also be prefixed with your Short Name, or your extension number, as described below in "Recording a short name" on page 58.
-Complete your introduction (or skip it) by pressing the # key.
-You can also cancel the forwarding operation by pressing the key on the telephone keypad.
+While playing a message, or after a message has completed playing, you can forward the message to another mailbox or a group by pressing 7.
+You can then press 1 to send the message without an introduction, or 2 to record an introduction to the forwarded message.
+The message, plus introduction if recorded, will be also be prefixed with your Short Name, or your extension number, as described below in "Recording a short name" on page 60.